WHAT IS A PT100 PROBE?

 Construction and operation

-Depending on the type of construction, the wound part of the PT100 in the form of a platinum wire or ribbon, which is sensitive to temperature, is encapsulated in a ceramic or glass body, or is found as a thin layer on a ceramic insert.
-The terminals of the measuring element are attached to the active resistive part in such a way that they resist vibrations.
-In the case of multiple PT100s, the respective coils are identified by the different length of the pairs of terminals.
-The active principle of the PT100 is the modification of its electrical resistance, which varies according to the temperature to which they are subjected.
-As an extended element, the PT100 collects the average value of the existing temperature over its entire length.
+Depending on the construction method, the temperature-sensitive, wire-wound portion of the PT100 sensor, in the form of platinum wire or ribbon, is encapsulated in a ceramic or glass body, or is applied as a thin layer on a ceramic plate.
+The terminals of the measuring element are connected to the active resistive portion in a way that makes them resistant to vibrations.

-All platinum PT100s supplied and assembled by SRC comply with the basic values and permissible deviations of DIN IEC 751.
-DIN values apply to a nominal value of 100 Ohms.
+All platinum PT100 sensors supplied and installed by SRC comply with the basic values and permissible deviations of DIN IEC 751.
+The DIN values apply to a nominal resistance of 100 ohms.
+The temperature stability of the PT100 sensor with respect to its measured values also meets or exceeds DIN IEC requirements.

 Apart from the need to select the appropriate PT100 model, mounting in the place where you want to measure is of special importance.
 This requires a high degree of knowledge, so we recommend the advice of our applications technician.